accessibility-luxembourg/accessibilite.public.lu/content/en/welcome.md

 ### Claim
 <div class="right-column-content">

-If you have a problem with the accessibility of a public website or mobile application, you can contact us using the form below:
+If you have a problem with the accessibility of a public sector website or mobile application, you can contact us using the form below:
 - [Complaints form](https://sip.gouvernement.lu/fr/support/reclamation-accessibilite.html)
 - [Information on the procedure](tools/reclamations.html)